New Zealand? Why?

 It is even possible that new Zealand might end up the remaining beacon of organized civilization in the darkness.

-In short, New Zealand is physically isolated, strongly capable of feeding itself, has low corruption and a strong civil society which bodes well for it being able to pull things together in hard times, it is not deeply dependent on external energy sources, it is not deeply fractured by different cultures and religions, it has plenty of fertile land compared to the size of the population and its climate is quite livable if things get tough.
+In short, New Zealand is physically isolated, strongly capable of feeding itself, has low corruption and a strong civil society.
+And this all bodes well for it being able to pull things together in hard times.
+It is not deeply dependent on external energy sources, it is not deeply fractured by different cultures and religions, it has plenty of fertile land compared to the size of the population and its climate is quite livable if things get tough.

 [...]
 Here are some things he encouraged visitors to his site to consider.
 This is an excerpt of a post from his site.
 Consider the following points about New [...]